jasl/vibe_photos_v4/docs/reports/pg_cache_migration_review.md

 ## Documentation alignment gaps

-- Coding notes still describe caching to a legacy file-backed store, which conflicts with the current PostgreSQL-primary + filesystem cache design.
-Updating this section to reflect the Postgres + cache separation would keep guidance consistent. 【F:docs/AI_CODING_NOTES.md†L41-L62】
+- Coding notes now reflect the PostgreSQL-primary + filesystem cache model; keep them synced when cache formats change. 【F:docs/AI_CODING_NOTES.md†L41-L62】
-- Phase blueprints and checklists continue to position file-backed databases as the operational target (for example Phase Final and M2 documents), while the README and compose defaults now assume PostgreSQL.
-These should be refreshed to avoid signaling that file-based engines are an active target. 【F:blueprints/m1/m1_development_plan.md†L65-L308】【F:blueprints/phase_final/docs/04_implementation_guide.md†L46-L312】
+- Phase blueprints and checklists previously implied file-backed databases as an operational target.
+Add or keep call-outs that PostgreSQL + pgvector is the primary store and file-backed mentions are historical; a note has been added to the Phase Final implementation guide, but a full sweep of older milestones is still recommended. 【F:blueprints/m1/m1_development_plan.md†L65-L308】【F:blueprints/phase_final/docs/04_implementation_guide.md†L46-L312】

 ## Suggested next steps